Everything you need to get your child ready for university life

 It sounds obvious, but try to listen first before offering advice.
 Your child may need time to process how they’re feeling and might struggle putting results into perspective.
 Listen to their concerns and don’t minimise the situation.
 Once they’re ready, look into solutions together and offer reassurance.

 When your child has reached the end of high school, celebrate!
-Whether they have gotten great results or didn’t get the outcome they were hoping for, finishing high school is a big milestone.
+Whether they have received great results or they didn’t get the outcome they were hoping for, finishing high school is a big milestone.
 Take time out to do something together as a family.
 With support and encouragement, they’ll be given the tools to continue their journey towards their next adventure.

 Depending on whether your child received their desired results or not, there are a number of different ways to meet university entry requirements.
 UC offers a range of direct entry options and pathway programs including UC diplomas, Portfolio entry and Schools Recommendation Scheme.